ChimeHQ/Ligature/README.md

 </div>

 # Ligature
-A Swift package to aid in text selection, grouping, indentation, and manipulation.
+A Swift package to aid in text selection, grouping, and manipulation.

 Ligature includes aliases and implementations as needed to make parts of the UIKit and AppKit text interfaces source-compatible.

-> [!WARNING]
-> This is currently very WIP.
+The core types actually go futher than this and should be fully text system-agnostic.

 You also might be interested in [Glyph][], a TextKit 1/2 abstraction system, as well as general AppKit/UIKit stuff like [NSUI][] or [KeyCodes][].